mark-watson/Java-AI-Book/manuscript/nlp.md

 # Natural Language Processing

 I have been working in the field of Natural Language Processing (NLP) since 1982.
 In this chapter we will use a few of my open source NLP projects.
-In the next chapter I have selected one of many fine open source projects to provide more examples of using NLP to get you started using NLP in your own projects.
+In the next chapter I have selected one of many fine open source projects (OpenNLP) to provide more examples of using NLP to get you started using NLP in your own projects.

-The material in this chapter is dated but useful.
+The material in this chapter is dated but still useful.
 It is dated because deep learning networks now far surpass the capabilities of statistical and symbolic NLP.
-The material is still useful in my projects but I often prefer the OpenNLP library that we cover in the next chapter and for very difficult NLP problems like coreference resolution (or anaphora resolution) I use deep learning models like BERT or GPT.
+The material is still useful in my projects but I often prefer the OpenNLP library (that mostly used Maximum Entropy models) that we cover in the next chapter and for very difficult NLP problems like coreference resolution (or anaphora resolution) I use deep learning models like BERT.
+If you use Python then I strongly recommend the **spaCy** library for NLP.

-Deep learning is apparently "eating" the AI world, but I firmly believe in hybrid systems composed of gains we have made in the last 50 years.
-Most experts in AI believe that deep learning only takes us so far, and in order to reach general artificial intelligence we will use some form of hybrid deep learning, symbolic AI, and probabalistic systems.
+Deep learning is apparently "eating" the AI world but I firmly believe in hybrid systems stand the best chance of getting us to real artificial general intelligence (AGI) - time will tell.
+Many experts in AI believe that deep learning only takes us so far, and in order to reach general artificial intelligence we will use some form of hybrid deep learning, symbolic AI, and probabalistic systems.
+That said, there are deep learning specialists who predict the their favored technology will probably be sufficient to get to AGI.

+## Overview of the NLP  Library and Running the Examples

 We will cover a wide variety of techniques for processing text in this chapter.
-The part of speech tagger, text categorization, and entity extraction examples are all derived from either my open source projects or my commercial projects that I developed in the 1990-2010 tim frame.
+The part of speech tagger (POS), text categorization, and entity extraction examples are all derived from either my open source projects or my commercial projects that I developed in the 1990-2010 time frame.

 The following UML class diagrams will give you an overview of my NLP library code: